Don Ohlmeyer: Return to Monday Night Football

 After his time at NBC, Ohlmeyer was lured out of retirement in 2000 to spark interest and provide some vigor to the MNF broadcast.
 Besides the on-air talent, Ohlmeyer's changes included clips of players introducing themselves, new graphics, use of a sideline Steadicam, and music.
 In another temporary change, the score bug used nicknames of teams, such as "Skins" and "Fins", instead of the teams' actual names or cities (the Washington Redskins and Miami Dolphins, in this instance).
 He also made the controversial decision to hire comedian Dennis Miller to join Al Michaels and Dan Fouts in the broadcast booth, an experiment since widely regarded as a failure.

 Ohlmeyer left Monday Night Football after one season.
 Ratings for the program had dropped 7% compared to the previous year.

 He later served as ombudsman for ESPN.com for 18 months between 2009 and 2011.

 Death

 After a month of poor health, Ohlmeyer died from cancer in Indian Wells, California, on September 10, 2017, at the age of 72.

 Personal life

 In 1996, Ohlmeyer was admitted into rehab for alcohol abuse.

 Jamie Tarses, an executive at NBC, had accused Ohlmeyer of sexual harassment.
 Both parties refused to talk about it on the record, and charges were dropped.
 Tarses was let out of her contract and became president at ABC.

 Awards and honors

 Ohlmeyer was honored with 16 Emmys, including the Lifetime Achievement Award, two Peabody Awards, Cine Golden Eagle Award, Miami International Film Festival Award, National Film Board Award, Glaad Media Award, and three Humanitas Prizes.
-In 2007, he received the Lifetime Achievement in Sports Broadcasting from the Academy of Television Arts & Sciences, and in 2008 was inducted into the Sports Broadcasting Hall of Fame.
+In 2007, he received the Lifetime Achievement in Sports Broadcasting award from the Academy of Television Arts & Sciences, and in 2008 was inducted into the Sports Broadcasting Hall of Fame.